 Students who are of the age of compulsory secondary school attendance in New York State (or their home states) must submit:

-- an Individualized Home Instruction Plan (IHIP), which outlines the four-year high school course of instruction that the student is fulfilling; and
+- An Individualized Home Instruction Plan (IHIP), which outlines the 4 year high school course of instruction that the student is fulfilling

-- a letter of permission from the home school district’s superintendent that certifies the student’s IHIP as the equivalent of the four-year high school course of instruction (and as such, giving approval for the IHIP).
+- An letter of permission from the home school district’s superintendent that certifies the student’s IHIP as the equivalent of the four-year high school course of instruction (and as such, giving approval for the IHIP)

 Such candidates are required to interview with the Vice President of Academic and Student Affairs prior to enrollment.